AbsaOSS/hyperdrive-trigger/README.md

 # How to build and run
 ## Application properties
 Before building application, update of application properties is required.
-Application properties templeate file could be find at `src/main/resources/application.properties`.
+Application properties template file could be find at `src/main/resources/application.properties`.
 Application properties that could be adjusted:

 ```
 # Version of application.